The Hidden Pool Peril: How to Effectively Lower Cyanuric Acid Levels

 The Purpose of Cyanuric Acid

-Cyanuric acid (CYA), also known as a pool stabilizer or pool conditioner, plays an essential role in maintaining your swimming pool’s chemical balance.
+Cyanuric acid (CYA), a pool stabilizer or pool conditioner, is essential in maintaining your swimming pool’s chemical balance.
 Its primary function is to protect chlorine from the sun’s ultraviolet rays, which can cause premature chlorine breakdown.

 Without proper CYA levels, chlorine evaporation would be significantly higher, leading to increased costs and reduced effectiveness of your pool sanitizer.